rmoehn/pomdp2json/README.md

  - Reward matrix: `|S| x |A|: [st, at]`

 Where is it incomplete?
-The POMDP format allows the reward to depend on action, start state, end state and observation.
-I leave out the dependency on end state and observation, because I don't need it.
+The POMDP format allows the reward to depend on action, state before action, state after action and observation.
+I leave out the dependency on state after action and observation, because I don't need it.
 It will be easy to add later if anyone needs it.

 Compiling